SSRF (Server-Side Request Forgery)

 Obfuscating string using URL encoded, even double URL encoded sometimes.

-Registered your own domain name that resolved the
+Registered your own domain name that resolved the localhost

 IP address.